Historical Background

 -

-In axiomatic set theory, simply the “complement of $B$” does not exist, since defining it requires a universal set. ↩
+In axiomatic set theory, the “complement of \(B\)” does not exist as such, since its definition would require a universal set. ↩

 댓글남기기